-During our stay in the Waikiki neighborhood of Honolulu, we found most local restaurants cater well to families, offering high chairs and booster seats, changing tables in the restrooms, kid’s (keiki) menus, and often crayons and coloring sheets.
+Most Waikiki restaurants cater well to families, offering high chairs and booster seats, changing tables in the restrooms, kid’s (keiki) menus, and often crayons and coloring sheets.
 There is plenty of choice in the area, everything from fast food chains to upscale dining.
+Here are several options for oceanfront restaurants in Waikiki.

 … and his entree, the porcini crusted ahi loin with warm barley salad and a chili vinaigrette.